elsehow/boundaries-api/contributing.md

 ## Adding features

 Since we're using RethinkDB, there should be an API for subscribing to updates to a table.
 This could open a websocket connection, maybe using [websocket-stream](https://github.com/maxogden/websocket-stream) (or socket.io if that's too minimal).

+We should add support for authentication, both with the database and between the clients and HTTP servers.
+Any research or suggestions on this front would be much appreciated.
+I would prefer to avoid SaSS solutions, but would consider e.g. Google auth as an intermediate solution, if it really made life easy.